rizkymfz/TECHNICAL-TEST-MEKARI-SAMPOERNA/README.md

     composer install

+Start the local development server

+    php artisan serve

+You can now access the server at http://localhost:8000

+**IF .env not exist**
 Copy the example env file and make the required configuration changes in the .env file (if .env not exist)

     cp .env.example .env